Space Management Policy

 102.00 Research Space Committee

-The Vice President for Research and Economic Development (VPRED)4 will convene and chair a Research Space Committee (RSC) consisting of the Provost or his/her designee and other constituent representatives deemed appropriate by VPRED (e.g., deans, department heads, faculty, unit heads/directors) with at least two members from the Space Management Committee apart from the designated representative for the VPRED’s office as well as the managing director of the Office of Space Planning and Management (SPM).
+The Vice President for Research and Economic Development (VPRED)4 will convene and chair a Research Space Committee (RSC) consisting of the Director of Sponsored Programs, a representative from the Office of Research Compliance, two (2) faculty members conducting active research at the university or who have done so within the last three (3) years, and the managing director of the Office of Space Planning and Management (SPM).

 102.10 Research Space Sub-Committee Charge